La Diva (group)

-The group revealed that they officially retired on February 10, 2020, as their last performance on Zirkoh to pursue Viray, Garcia, & Santos more as a solo career.
+The group revealed that they officially retired on February 10, 2020 in their last performance at Zirkoh to pursue their solo careers.

 History

 In May 2008, it was confirmed that the GMA Artist Center would be forming a female music trio called La Diva.
 With its "Three of a Kind" segment, the musical variety show was ready to introduce a new generation of "divas."

 Member Jonalyn Viray noted that a meeting for the creation of La Diva was held as far back as January 2008, with the stipulation that each member of the group would maintain their own identity, conducive to their eventual solo careers.
 While the members of La Diva aren't exactly certain of how the group was formed, they did cite their past experience on the singing competition, Pinoy Pop Superstar, as their common link.
 Viray and Garcia were Grand Champions of the first and third seasons, respectively, and Santos was the runner-up of the second season.

 From October 24–28, 2011, La Diva was invited to guest on three shows in Indonesia.
 They performed hits such as "I'm Yours" and "Empire State of Mind."
 On the now-defunct talk show, Showbiz Central, it was reported and confirmed that La Diva were going to begin working on an international album.